Exabyte-io/documentation/docs/tutorials/dft/addons/kpt-convergence.md

-# Study Convergence of k-grid Size
+# Study Convergence of the Reciprocal Space Grid

-The present tutorial page explains how to run a [convergence study](../../../models/auxiliary-concepts/reciprocal-space/convergence.md) of the size of the [grid of k-points](../../../models/auxiliary-concepts/reciprocal-space/sampling.md), necessary for sampling the symmetry-irreducible wedge of the Brillouin Zone of the crystal structure under investigation, using [density functional theory](../../../models-directory/dft/overview.md).
+The present tutorial page explains how to run a [convergence study](../../../models/auxiliary-concepts/reciprocal-space/convergence.md) of the size of the [grid of k-points](../../../models/auxiliary-concepts/reciprocal-space/sampling.md), necessary for sampling the Brillouin Zone of the crystal structure under investigation, using [density functional theory](../../../models-directory/dft/overview.md).

 K-point convergence can be run either as a stand-alone [workflow](../../../workflows/overview.md), or prepended as a [Workflow Add-on](../../../workflows/addons/overview.md) to another [property calculation](../../../properties/overview.md).